 Wake Up and Be Awesome with the Morning Ritual

 The morning ritual powers you up for the day, and has you win in your mind before stepping out the door.
 The process outlined in this course is what works for me and offered as a guideline.
 You can mold it to meet your specific needs.

-When you wake up drink a large glass of water, then sit comfortably with your journal, ask yourself these empowering questions, and write down what comes up:
+When you wake up drink a large glass of water, then sit comfortably with your journal, and begin to box breathe.
+After a minimum of five minutes box breathing, ask yourself these empowering questions, and write ideas that come up in your journal:

-- What and who am I grateful for today?
+- What and who am I grateful for right now?

-- What am I excited about and looking forward to doing today?
+- What am I excited about doing today?

-- Who can I reach out to and serve, or thank, today?
+- Who can I reach out to and serve, or to thank today?

 - PRIORITY TASKS (must complete today)

 - PROJECTS (work on one step at a minimum today)

 - CONNECTIONS (call/email people I need to connect with to offer help, or b/c I need something from them to move a project along)